jakebellacera/scenery.js/README.md

 Scenery elements are elements that contain scenes and elements that will be sequenced.
 All elements that will be animated within the Scenery must be a child of this element.

-#### data-scenery="string"

-Establishes the element as a Scenery.
-If this attribute is missing, scenery.js will not be able to find this element.

 #### data-scenery-delay-duration="number"

 The duration—in miliseconds—to wait between scene changes.